nathan-gardner/SECON2023Robot/README.md

 The signoffs include function of the subsystem, constraints, buildable schematics, analysis, and bill of materials.

+The path that this robot follows is defined in [top_level.py](/Software/top-level/top_level_package/scripts/top_level.py) and is all relative to the starting area.
+The distance is measured using encoder clicks and directions are published within the ROS computation graph.
+This means the robot cannot observe its surroundings and react to its surroundings, but can only go point to point based on the code within that top_level.py file.
+This was fine for our street sweeper implementation, and was a necessity in design because none of our vision sensors that we ordered came in the mail.
+This path implementation was reliable across runs.
+The direction publications were formatted as ROS Twist messages which gave direction and velocity in rotations per minute.
+The RPM was maintained on the Arduino using a custom PID controller written in C++.

 ## **Salient Outcomes**

 * The team has been able to submit a detailed project proposal which defined the scope, constraints, and stakeholders for the project